-Pat Burchill is a native of Pierre, SD and a University of South Dakota graduate with B.S. in Business and M.B.A. degrees.
-Mr. Burchill retired from US Bank in July of 2020 after 43 years serving in a variety of roles including 20 years as Regional President.
-Mr. Burchill has served on numerous boards in both Rapid City and statewide over the last 40 years.
-His current board involvement includes Chairman of the SD Ellsworth Development Authority, President of RC Economic Development Foundation, Black Hills Area Community Foundation, Chairman of the Regional Health Foundation, Chairman of the Rapid City Regional Hospital Advisory Council, Rapid City Diocese Finance and Investment Committees, South Dakota Bankers Association Foundation, Governor's Office of Economic Development Board and Monument Health System Board.
-Pat loves Rapid City, living in South Dakota, being actively involved on various boards/committees while staying engaged in the banking industry with his wife and best friend Lucy, a retired Nurse Practitioner from Rapid City Medical Center.
+Pat Burchill is a native of Pierre, S.D. and a University of S.D. graduate with a B.S in Business and M.B.A degree.
+He also has an honorary Doctorate from the S.D.
+School of Mines and Technology.
+Mr. Burchill retired from US Bank in 2020 after 43 years serving in a variety of roles including 20 years as Regional President.
+Mr. Burchill has served on numerous boards in both Rapid City and statewide over the last 45 years.
+His current involvement includes Chairman of the S.D.
+Ellsworth Development Authority, member of Black Hills Area Community Foundation Board, Chairman of Monument Health System Board, Rapid City Diocese Finance and Investment Committees, Governor's Office of Economic Development Board and member of Rapid City Strategic Housing Trust Foundation.
+Pat loves Rapid City and being active on various boards and committees as well as spending time with his best friend and wife, Lucy, a retired Nurse Practitioner.

 Kevin Tetzlaff a native of Hayti, is a 1991 graduate of South Dakota State University (SDSU) with a double major in agricultural business and commercial economics.
 While at SDSU he was a member of the Jackrabbit Football team and later was inducted into the SDSU Athletic Hall of Fame.
 He joined First Bank & Trust in Brookings as a college intern in 1991.
 Upon graduation, Kevin went on to work full time at First Bank & Trust and in 1998 assumed the position of President/CEO of First Bank & Trust in Milbank.
 In 2008 Kevin returned to Brookings when he was appointed President/CEO of First Bank & Trust Brookings, the first non-family member to run the Fishback's flagship bank.
+Today, Kevin serves as the President/CEO of the entire First Bank & Trust organization, which includes overseeing all 22 locations in 17 communities throughout South Dakota and Minnesota.
 Kevin is active in the Brookings community, and has served on a number of economic development boards throughout his time in Milbank and Brookings.
-Currently Kevin serves on the SDSU Growth Partnership Board (Research

-Park), the Vision Brookings Board and the Brookings Economic Development Corporation Board.
+Currently Kevin serves on the SDSU Growth Partnership Board (Research Park), the Vision Brookings Board and the South Dakota Board of Economic Development.
 Kevin also serves on the SDSU Foundation Board of Trustees and is a member of the SDSU Board of Governors.
 A Past Board Member and Chairman for the South Dakota Bankers Association, Kevin also currently sits on the American Bankers Association Membership Council.
-When not supporting his community, Kevin and his wife Erin stay busy supporting their four children; Preston, Baylee, Zoe and Bergan.
-When time allows, Kevin enjoys hunting, golfing and participating in various sporting activities with his children.
+Kevin and his wife Erin have four children; Preston (Mariah), Baylee (Mitchel), Zoe and Bergan.
+Kevin enjoys hunting, golfing and supporting his children's activities.